Skip to main content

 If your income in a certain tax year is low or you don’t have any income, you can receive RRSP withdrawals at lower tax rates or even tax-free (in that case, the RRSP withdrawal tax, which is charged at the time of withdrawal, would be refunded after filing your tax return).

-The federal basic personal amount for 2024 is $15,705.
-If your income is less than this amount, you won’t owe any taxes in the long run for withdrawing from your RRSP.
-In the short-term, when you make your withdrawal, your financial institution will withhold taxes on your behalf and remit it to the Canada Revenue Agency.
-Later, when you file your taxes, you can receive a tax refund because your income for the year (including how much you withdrew from your RRSP) was less than $15,705.
+For someone earning less than $173,205, the federal basic personal amount for 2024 is $15,705.
+If your RRSP withdrawal still leaves you with income below the basic personal amount, in the long run you won’t owe any taxes for withdrawing from your RRSP.
+In the short-term, when you make your withdrawal, your financial institution will withhold taxes on your behalf and remit them to the Canada Revenue Agency (CRA).
+Later, when you file your taxes, you’ll receive a tax refund because your income for the year (including how much you withdrew from your RRSP) was less than $15,705.
+In the future, as opposed to right now, you might be also be able to further reduce the taxes you pay on income if you’ll qualify for tax credits like the age amount, disability tax credit, higher medical expenses, or tuition; although, at higher tax brackets ($55,867 and up in 2024) they won’t usually eliminate your taxes entirely.

 Similarly, your provincial tax amount will also be zero if you have no income from any other sources and RRSP withdrawals are below the provincial/territorial basic amount.
 For example, if you live in Ontario, you are also eligible to claim the basic personal amount of $12,399 for 2024.
 So, the RRSP withholding tax deducted from your RRSP withdrawal will be refunded upon filing taxes.
 Moreover, you might be eligible for federal and provincial/territorial tax credits and deductions that can increase your tax refund.